 So it is very important that you discuss your options with your healthcare provider.

-In some cultures people prefer to ingest marijuana by eating or drinking it.
-Eating or drinking medical marijuana is especially recommended for those patients with respiratory conditions since it avoids the risks of bronchitis or lung irritations associated with inhaling smoke.
+In some cultures people prefer to ingest cannabis by eating or drinking it.
+Eating or drinking medical cannabis is especially recommended for those patients with respiratory conditions since it avoids the risks of bronchitis or lung irritations associated with inhaling smoke.
 Always consult with your healthcare provider for the recommendation that is right for you.

-Two important facts about medical marijuana that must
+Two important facts about medical cannabis that must

 be kept in mind if you plan to eat it.